beetsandrootsdev/coding_Challange/README.md

 Please organize, design, test, document and deploy your code as if it were going into production, then send us a link to the hosted repository (e.g. Github, Bitbucket...).

 ## Functional Specs - Product App ##
-Create a single page web app which list all the products (mobile phones) & allows to sort by category (brand wise).
+Create a single page web app which list all the products (mobile phones) & allows to filter by category (brand wise).

 Data Set: Use any openly available data.